ONSdigital/sdg_data_updates/3-5-1/README.md

 ### Downloading and Sourcing Data
 1) In folder 3-5-1 create a new folder called ?Input?.
 2) Go to [Treatment numbers for Local Authorities Source Link] https://www.ndtms.net/ViewIt/Adult.
-3) Under download data, select "All in treatment", "Numbers in treatment", ""Ethnicity", all reporting periods, all substance categories, all sexes, all age groups.
+3) Under download data, select "All in treatment", "Numbers in treatment", "Ethnicity", all reporting periods, all substance categories, all sexes, all age groups.
 4) Save this file in the ?Input? folder as "ViewIt Export Data_England.csv".
 5) Go back to [Treatment numbers for Local Authorities Source Link] https://www.ndtms.net/ViewIt/Adult.
 6) Under download data, select "all indicators for all local authorities" download in the top right.